si-abhay/Oauth2-Implementation/readme.md

     redis-server
     ```

-Enure you have a Redis server running locally on default port 6379, or update the settings in redis_client.py to match your environment.
+Ensure you have a Redis server running locally on default port 6379, or update the settings in `redis_client.py` to match your environment.

-4. Run the FastAPI server(Backend):
+4. Run the FastAPI server (Backend):
     ```bash
     cd backend
     uvicorn main:app --reload
     ```

-This starts your API on http://localhost:8000.
+   This starts your API on [http://localhost:8000](http://localhost:8000).

 5. Install & run the React frontend:
     ```bash